AISS — Services

 The intake

-If you’re considering working together, you can schedule a non-binding intake call of approximately 30 minutes.
-Via the button below you’ll reach the contact form to share your details.
-After submitting, you’ll receive a confirmation within 24 hours.
+If you are considering making use of my services, you can schedule a no-obligation intake call of approximately 30 minutes.
+Via the button below, you will go to the contact form where you can leave your details, among other things.
+After submitting, you will receive an appointment confirmation within 24 hours.

 Schedule an intake call